jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5d.md

 A popular odium attends the wheat trade in years of scarcity.
     It makes people of character and fortune averse to enter into it.
     The wheat trade is abandoned to an inferior set of dealers.

-The only middlemen that come between the grower and the consumer are=
+The only middlemen that come between the grower and the consumer are:
-    millers
+- millers
-    bakers
+- bakers
-    mealmen [warehouse?]
+- mealmen [warehouse?]
-    meal factors [agents? retailers?] , together with wretched hucksters [resellers? peddlers?]
+- meal factors [agents? retailers?] , together with wretched hucksters [resellers? peddlers?]

-48 Europe's ancient policy authorized and encouraged this popular odium against the wheat trade, even if the wheat trade is so beneficial to the public.
+{{< s v="48" >}} Europe's ancient policy authorized and encouraged this popular odium against the wheat trade, even if the wheat trade is so beneficial to the public.

-49  The 5th and 6th of Edward VI cap.
+{{< s v="49" >}} The 5th and 6th of Edward 6th cap.
 14 enacted that anyone who buys any wheat or grain with intent to sell it again would be an unlawful engrosser.

-For the first fault=
+For the first fault:
-    he would be imprisoned for two months, and the value of his wheat would be forfeited.
+- he would be imprisoned for two months, and
+- the value of his wheat would be forfeited.

-For the second=
+For the second:
     he would be imprisoned for six months, and the double value of his wheat would be forfeited.
-For the third=
+For the third:
     he would be imprisoned in the pillory, and all his goods and chattels would be forfeited.